Swigsters/Goober-Client/README.md

  playing a game in Goober's database then it will auto-open a script for that game!
  #### Lobby Mods:
   Goober Client also has lobby mods, for example, if you want to tp to a player, just use the tp button on Goober Client!
-This part of goober client can be used for esp, tp'ing, and some other thing I forgor.
+This part of goober client can be used for esp, tp'ing, and killing people (must have a tool in your invintory).